sndrbrthl/vogelroboter2024/tasks.md

 done - pump 0 does not work.
 Pump 2 works in quiz and pump_test.py my daisy chained abortion of a ground wire was at fault.

-- Make new crimps for ground and signal wires.
+done - Make new crimps for ground and signal wires.
 Don't daisy chain the grounds.
 Two ground wires, connected to two ground terminals on the motor hat.
+Tape over or rewire the ground wires.
+Possibly longer wires for the pumps

-- test again. check pump #s in code.
+done - test again. check pump #s in code.

-- tape over or rewire the ground wires.
-- possibly longer wires for the pumps
-- What should it do for network?
+done - What should it do for network?
 I think you need to click on the network tab and connect

-- remove my keys from .ssh
-- remove my keyboard usb dongle before shipping.
-- find clean tubing, wash it
-- add documents to the README on getting code to run,
+done - find clean tubing, wash it done - add documents to the README on getting code to run,
 - done add requirements.txt
-- change the root password
+done - vogel - change the root password
 - logout from github in web
+- copy pi image
-- add fun desktop photo
+done - add fun desktop photo
 - later, remove ssh key for robot from my github

-- Take pictures and document the pi, hat, and motors, in case wires come loose
+done - Take pictures and document the pi, hat, and motors, in case wires come loose

-- screen shot the network selection
+- remove my keyboard usb dongle before shipping.
 - weigh the package

 - find bubble wrap, and pack in it, probably a envelope or box from Post Office